marcelabrx/project-saved/README.md

 ### Finals considerations
+⚠ WARNING!
+For the best experience when using this program, we recommend that you use Google Chrome ⚠

 AhorrAdas is designed so that it can be used in the simplest and most efficient way for the user, with each section detailed and easy to use, so that their can  control your expenses with the best experience.
 We whish the users could enjoy it!